bartwell/ultra-debugger/README.md

 _Default port number is 8080._

-## Features

-Ultra Debugger is module-based tools for easy Android applications debugging.
-It can be useful for developers and testers.
-Module-based architecture allow to extend functionality and add specific functionality for your project.

-Currently available modules:

-* Reflection - allow call methods from current activity, see list of fields and methods in this activity
-* SQLite - allow see, add, edit and delete items from databases
-* Shared Preferences - allow see, add, edit and delete items from shared preferences

-_New modules will added..._

 ## Usage

 After you integrate main library and modules libraries just start application on your smartphone, open browser on your computer and type in address http://xxx.xxx.xxx.xxx:8080, where xxx.xxx.xxx.xxx - IP address of your smartphone.
 It mean that your computer and smartphone should connected to same network.